• Skip to primary navigation

 These easy Christmas biscuits make great homemade gifts for teachers and friends.

-They're also great for Christmas bake sales or a festive Afternoon Tea along with my chocolate orange brownies and crumbled-topped mince pies!
+They're also great for Christmas bake sales or a festive Afternoon Tea along with chocolate orange brownies and crumbled-topped mince pies!

 Spiced Christmas biscuits on a wire rack.